All-African Peoples' Conference: First Conference: Accra, 8–13 December 1958

-Wallerstein summarises by saying: "The impact of this and subsequent AAPC meetings on political awareness in Africa is difficult to measure, but nonetheless very real.
-The AAPC brought many African nationalist leaders into contact for the first time with others who had already won independence for their countries or were in active and violent struggle for it."
+Kwame Nkrumah in his closing speech emphasised the importance of an independent African community, and that Africa's economic and social reconstruction should be based on socialism.
+The conference had a massive impact on various independence movements, notably that of Patrice Lubumba, and imbued confidence.
+The conference also contributed to the formation of the Organisation of African Unity.

 Second Conference: Tunis, 25–30 January 1960

 One feature of the AAPC was tension between conservative and avant-garde elements.
 Neither Mboya nor Nkrumah, key leaders at the Accra Conference, attended the second conference in Tunis.